fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 post_author_avatar: shehzad.png
 date: '2022-02-23'
 post_image: blog-http-imports-main.jpg
-post_excerpt: Node is planning to introduce support for HTTPS imports in NodeV18 - a feature that enables you to use urls to directly import modules over HTTPS into your project.
+post_excerpt: Node is planning to introduce support for HTTPS imports in Node 18 - a feature that enables you to use urls to directly import modules over HTTPS into your project.
-post_slug: nodejs-http-imports
+post_slug: nodejs-https-imports
 tags: ['post', 'Developer Tools']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/blog-http-imports-main.jpg
 ---

-Node is planning to introduce support for [HTTPS imports](https://github.com/nodejs/node/pull/36328) in NodeV18 - a feature that enables you to use URLs to directly import modules over HTTPS into your project.
+Node is planning to introduce support for [HTTPS imports](https://github.com/nodejs/node/pull/36328) in Node 18 - a feature that enables you to use URLs to directly import modules over HTTPS into your project.

 Note: This is currently available in experimental mode and things can change drastically, you can follow the conversation [along here](https://github.com/nodejs/node/discussions/36430).